nim-lang/Nim/doc/manual_experimental.md

 Member pragma
 =============

-Similar to the `constructor` and `virtual` pragmas, the `member` pragma can be used to attach a `proc` or `func` to a type in C++.
-It is more flexible than `virtual` in the sense that it accepts not only names but also operators or destructors.
+Like the `constructor` and `virtual` pragmas, the `member` pragma can be used to attach a procedure to a C++ type.
+It's more flexible than the `virtual` pragma in the sense that it accepts not only names but also operators and destructors.

 For example: